I always worry, as I dust off the syllabus and prepare my fall course at Salisbury University — will the final exam show up?

 To me, hope means envisioning, without resorting to science fiction, pathways to a Chesapeake about which we can someday feel optimistic.

 There's plenty to teach there.
-We start with the tried and true, like funding good science, setting standards and deadlines, enforcing regulation and penalties.
-Not sexy, but where we've done it, as with rockfish, as we're doing with blue crabs and maybe soon menhaden and oysters, it works.
+We start with the tried and true, like funding good science, setting standards and deadlines, enforcing regulations and penalties.
+Not sexy, but when we've done it, as with rockfish, as we're doing with blue crabs and maybe soon menhaden and oysters, it works.

 There's the odd but almost universal notion that we must forever grow the economy and the population or face ruin—quite impossible on a finite planet.
 So we talk about prosperity within a stable economy and population.

-Energy use.
-I pick on the tiniest student and ask whether anyone would call them whale-like?
+Then there's energy use.
+I pick on the tiniest student and ask whether anyone would call him or her whale-like?
 Calorically, even the smallest among us consumes as much energy per day to live and drive, heat and cool, as a mature sperm whale.
-Someday we're going to all tow whale size balloons around campus to demonstrate how much 'space' we take up ecologically.
+Someday we're going to all tow whale-size balloons around campus to demonstrate how much 'space' we take up ecologically.

-We go to Smith Island, where the bay's nature still drives the show instead of the other way around.
-We paddle the shore's biggest agriculture drainage ditch, to where ditching stops, and the natural meander of water resumes its magical way, showing the difference between straight lines and curves, between ditches and swamps.
-We learn in bay forests, nestled around the buttressed trunk of a 560-year-old bald cypress.
+We go to Smith Island, where the Bay's nature still drives the show instead of the other way around.
+We paddle the shore's biggest agriculture drainage ditch, to where ditching stops, and the natural meander of water resumes its a magical way, showing the difference between straight lines and curves, between ditches and swamps.
+We learn in Bay forests, nestled around the buttressed trunk of a 560-year-old bald cypress.

 We walk down by the local river and I wade out and grub in the muddy bottom and come up with a chunk of giant aquatic root the class never dreamed was down there.
-It fed the native Americans, and it still grows abundantly right here in the city limits.
+It fed the American Indians, and it still grows abundantly right here in the city limits.